ellertj/ellertj.github.io/_posts/2023-12-31-top-10-movies-I-watched-in-2023.md

 At the beginning of this year, I made three main resolutions for 2023: quit Twitter, read one new book every month, and watch one new movie every week.
 Results varied.
-I dutifully deleted the Twitter app from my phone on January 1st and saw immediate benefits in productivity and mood---for a few weeks until other apps filled the vacuum.
+I dutifully deleted the Twitter app from my phone on January 1st and saw immediate benefits in productivity and mood---for a few weeks, until other apps took its place.
 Reading one book each month proved a little challenging.
 I was consistent for the first few months, then fell behind, then tried to catch up, and then realized it was starting to feel like a chore, so I gave myself permission to lapse.